British PM to hold emergency meeting on coronavirus

 As some British supermarket shelves were emptied of basics such as lavatory paper, the British government said it had set up a team to tackle “interference and disinformation” around the spread of coronavirus.

-British culture secretary Oliver Dowden there were no plans to shut museums, art galleries or concert halls, or to order sporting events to be canceled or played behind closed doors.
+British culture secretary Oliver Dowden there were no plans to shut museums, art galleries or concert halls, or to order sporting events to be cancelled or played behind closed doors.

 “We not anywhere near that sort of stage,” he told BBC TV.
 “There is no reason for people not to attend such events or to cancel them at this stage but we keep it under review.”